-In the Los Angeles District, interviews for basic applications are scheduled within 6-8 months of filing; however, the USCIS does not approve many cases for months following the interview date.
-The USCIS attributes much of reason for delays to due to progressive security clearances and fingerprint checks, but these checks are conducted electronically and should not require more than 60-90 days to complete.
+In Los Angeles, basic application interviews are typically scheduled within 6-8 months of filing.
+However, many cases aren’t approved for months post-interview.
+While USCIS attributes delays to security clearances and fingerprint checks, these electronic checks shouldn’t take more than 60-90 days.

 Our experience, skills and dedication to our clients are backed by the following, which all of our clients can expect to receive: